SarvarKh/ofn-wiki/Angular-and-OFN.md

 For integration testing, we've elected to use Capybara with Rspec rather than Protractor.
 Many discussions have been had about this: in the end, it's the only option we've found viable.

 #### Everything is done in Coffeescript
-To make full use of Coffeescript you'll need to learn the idioms. [coffeescriptcookbook.com](http://coffeescriptcookbook.com) and [coffeescript.org](http://coffeescript.org) are your resources of choice.
+To make full use of Coffeescript you'll need to learn the idioms. [coffeescriptcookbook.com](http://coffeescriptcookbook.com) and [coffeescript.org](http://coffeescript.org) are your weapons of choice.

 It's well-worth reading both these pages several times.
 Coffeescript has terse and elegant syntax; brain-bending but awesome.
 With practice you'll be able to avoid most of the ugly Javascript idioms.